 Every consignor and each item can have a different 'consignor %' (the portion of sales proceeds paid to consignors).

-Each category can have its own tax (tax free, taxed under/over, taxed at) and each category can have its own discount schedule for auto discounting by time and percentage.
+Each category can have its own tax specifics and discount schedule for auto discounting by time and percentage.

 Daily reports of inventory and sales can be viewed with one key press.
 There are over 300 detailed reports for clients, inventory, sales, settlements and disbursements.